Annealed Brownian motion in a heavy tailed Poissonian potential: Scaling limit of the occupation time measure

 \section{Scaling limit of the occupation time measure}

 We prove Theorem~\ref{occupation-time} in this section.
-Given Theorem~\ref{localization} and~\ref{potential-confinement}, it is more or less straightforward.
-Indeed, what we do is, replacing $V_{\omega}$ by a quadratic function, using the Girsanov formula, and applying the large deviation principle for Ornstein-Uhlenbeck process. \begin{proof} [Proof of Theorem~\ref{occupation-time}] Let us introduce the event
+Given Theorems~\ref{localization} and~\ref{potential-confinement}, it is more or less straightforward.
+Indeed, what we do is, replacing $V_{\omega}$ by a quadratic function, using the Girsanov formula, and applying the large deviation principle for the Ornstein--Uhlenbeck process. \begin{pf*}{Proof of Theorem~\ref{occupation-time}} Let us introduce the event

 By Theorem~\ref{localization} and Proposition~\ref{PC-L_t}, we know that